 Health, Work Status and Income among Individuals Likely Eligible for DACA

-Most individuals likely eligible for DACA are healthy and the large majority live in a family with at least one full-time worker (Figure 2).
-Among individuals who are likely eligible for DACA, estimates find that nearly two-thirds (64%) report their health as excellent or very good, while an additional 28% report their health as good.
+Most individuals likely eligible for DACA are healthy and the large majority live in a family with at least one full-time worker (Figure 3).
+Among individuals who are likely eligible for DACA, nearly two-thirds (64%) report their health as excellent or very good, while an additional 28% report their health as good.
 In comparison, 71% of U.S.-born individuals ages 15-41 report being in excellent or very good health, with an additional 22% reporting being in good health.
 These findings reflect that younger individuals tend to be healthy.
 The large majority (84%) of individuals likely eligible for DACA live in a family with at least one full-time worker and over half (54%) of adults are working full-time themselves.
-Despite high rates of employment, 43% of individuals likely eligible for DACA have incomes below 200% of the federal poverty level (FPL) compared with 26% of U.S.-born individuals in the same age group.
+Despite high rates of employment, 43% of individuals likely eligible for DACA have incomes below 200% of the federal poverty level (FPL) compared with 26% of U.S.-born individuals in the same age group (Figure 3).
 This income disparity likely reflects disproportionate employment in lower wage jobs among individuals likely eligible for DACA.

 Uninsured Rates for Individuals Likely Eligible for DACA

-What are Key Issues Looking Ahead?
+Key Issues Looking Ahead

 Methods